brazilian-utils/brutils-python/README_EN.md

 Returns:

-- str: The formatted CEP in the "12345-678" format if it's valid, None if it's not valid.
+- str: The formatted CEP in the "12345-678" format if it's valid, raises ValueError if it's not valid.

 Example: